LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 Steps:

-  1. Third party app creates StudentPersonal records
+  1. Third party app creates StudentPersonal records.
   2. Third party app creates StudentSchoolEnrollment records, one for each StudentPersonal record.
 StudentSchoolEnrollment/SchoolInfoRefId is populated with the SchoolInfo RefId for the current school that has been retrieved from HITS.
-  3. Third party app creates StudentContactPersonal records
+  3. Third party app creates StudentContactPersonal records.
-  4. Third party app creates StudentContactRelationship records, at least one for each StudentContactPersonal record, and at least one for each StudentPersonal record.
+  4. Third party app creates at least one StudentContactRelationship record for each StudentContactPersonal record, and at least one for each StudentPersonal record.

 ### 6. Provide Authoritative Data